szalouk/cs131_notes_dev/_chapters/images/resizing.md

 ### Multi-size image resizing
 So far, all of our images have primarily operated in the case where we know the output size of the final image.
 However, what happens if we don't have this information readily available to us?
 In this case, we can create a new representation of these images that enable us to adapt any given image to different sizes.

 First, we must compute all the seams in an image.
 Next, we can store these precomputed vertical and horizontal seams alongside the image content in order to later map to any changes that we need to be made.
-This way we can convenientl add and remove seams when the image needs to be resized.
+This way we can conveniently add and remove seams when the image needs to be resized.

 <div class="fig figcenter fighighlight">
   <img src="https://i.imgur.com/XMkkkFi.jpg">